-How much do individual bottles costs?
+How much do individual bottles cost?

 Is my table guaranteed?

-Demand based clubs will accept your bottle service reservation and give you a quote, but won’t take your money.
+Demand-based clubs will accept your bottle service reservation and give you a quote, but won’t take your money.
 They wait to see how many reservations they get before determining the final price.
 So when you show up, you may pay more or you may pay less than the original quoted price.
 But if you show up late, the club won’t hesitate to sell your table even though you “reserved” it because everything is based off of demand.
-So, yes in this scenario you can lose you table and will have to purchase one in a different location.
+So, yes in this scenario you can lose your table and will have to purchase one in a different location.

 Most clubs ask you to put down a deposit, which is about 20% of the table minimum.
 When you do this, you guarantee that you get a table at the club.
 But again, if you show up extremely late the club will sell your table and move you to a less desirable location.
-You’ll still pay the agreed upon amount, you just won’t get your preferred table.
+You’ll still pay the agreed-upon amount, you just won’t get your preferred table.

 The only way to fully guarantee a table is to do a full prepay.
 Most clubs don’t offer this anymore but it would fully guarantee your table.

-Does the quoted price include a tip?
+Does the quoted bottle service price include a tip?